testingisdocumenting/znai/znai-docs/documentation/snippets/java.md

 # Class JavaDoc

 Documentation maintenance is one of the main goals of this documentation system.
-In case of Java you may already use `JavaDoc` strings to explain certain concepts of your system.
+In the case of Java you may already use `JavaDoc` strings to explain certain concepts of your system.

 :include-java: HelloWorld.java

-Instead of copy and pasting text between sources, you can refer to it inside your documentation.
+Instead of copy-and-pasting text between sources, you can refer to it inside your documentation.

     :include-java-doc: HelloWorld.java